neurotech-brt/Agentium/README.md

 ### 2. Individual Agent Ethos

-Every agent has a personalized Ethos document (stored in Vector DB):
+Every agent has a personalized Ethos document:
 - Created by parent agent upon spawning using template
 - Defines should/should-not rules for that agent's role
 - Task agents: reviewed by Lead Agents